benmvp/slides/2018/nejs/webdev.md

 </div>

 NOTES:
-- Good afternnon!
+- Good afternoon y'all!
+- This talk is called "Let's web dev like it's 1999!"
-- Before we get started, how many of you were developing in 1999?
+- So how many of you were developing in 1999?
 - Hoping to share a little about my dev story and walk down memory lane
   * Or take a history lesson for most of you
 - Hopefully learn some new things along the way